maxzinkus/dnd-adventures/Seabreeze-FollowUpOrtuk.md

 As you continue into the town, the guard says "Wait!
 'S a road tax.
 Tax for the road, y'see.
 One gold from each a ya" and extends an open palm.

-DC 13 Intimidation, Persuasion, or similar evades the tax.
+DC 16 Intimidation, Persuasion, or similar evades the tax.
 Upon failure the guard draws her sword and you're surprised by how deftly she weilds it.
 Her earlier weariness fades slightly and you realize you cannot take her in a fight. "'S two gold each now!"

-Paying her, or a similar DC 18 check, placates her, refuse, and you're driven out of town and must find an alternate entrance.
+Paying her, or a DC 18 check for persuasion, placates her.
+Refuse, and you're driven out of town and must find an alternate entrance.
+Perhaps camp outdoors until the guards change.

 The irregular shapes of wooden buildings characterize the town as far from wealthy, but it isn't ramshackle.
 The cobble road passes east to west, bisecting the town.

-The town in primarily houses toward the edges, then shops and larger homes can be found nearer the center.
+The town is primarily houses toward the edges, then shops and larger homes can be found nearer the center.
 Children run through the streets chasing one another and laughing.
 The people seem content, if quiet.